October 6, 2025

 10 accounts payable metrics every team should track with examples

-1. Average cost per invoice
+2. Average cost per invoice

 For example, if your company processes 1,000 invoices per month at a total cost of $10,000, the average cost per invoice is $10.

-2. Average invoice processing time
+3. Average invoice processing time

 The average invoice processing time measures how long it takes for an invoice to move from receipt to payment.
-The faster the process, the more efficient your AP function.
-The average invoice processing time is affected by:

-For example, if your AP team processes 100 invoices in a total of 1,000 days, your average processing time is 10 days.
+For example, if your AP department processes 100 invoices in a total of 1,000 days, your average processing time is 10 days.
 However, let’s say that industry benchmarks hover around 5 days for average processing time.
 Then that means there’s room for improvement.

-3. Percentage of invoices processed straight-through
+4. Percentage of invoices processed straight-through

 Straight-through processing (STP) refers to invoices that go from receipt to payment without manual intervention.
 A higher percentage means fewer errors and less manual work.